communitiesuk/funding-service-design-frontend/README.md

     flask run

 A local dev server will be created on

     http://127.0.0.1:5000/

 This is configurable in .flaskenv

 You should see the following:

 ![Preview of the end result](https://user-images.githubusercontent.com/56394038/148535451-469d8fa4-2354-47a0-9d71-1052bfae78c4.png)

+# Testing

+Made your changes and ready to test?
+Run the following in your venv:

+    pytest

+Make sure that pytest is installed (it is included in requirements.txt) or this will not work.

 # Extras